tolitius/cprop/README.md

 ## Using properties

-Let's say a config file is:
+Let's say a config is:

 ```clojure
 {:datamic